 The 2-year-old boy who was found in an alligator's mouth was drowned, police say

-A 2-year-old boy whose dead body was found in the mouth of an alligator in Florida dies of drowning, police announced Monday.
+A 2-year-old boy whose dead body was found in the mouth of an alligator in Florida died of drowning, police announced Monday.
 The Pinellas Medical Examiner confirmed the cause of death, police said.

 Taylen Mosley was found dead in Lake Maggiore in St. Petersburg on March 31.
 A search for the young boy had begun the day before, when his mother, Pashun Jeffery, 20, was found stabbed to death in her apartment.